nathantgray/13BusGridSupport/readme.md

 PCC to a central node and two longer, symmetrical, lines branch out to a load bus and a bus with inverter based resources (shown in green).

+Two additional MGs are also attached via switches (negligible impedance).
+They have equivalent generation and load on a single node so that they do not import or export power.
+However, they are able to participate in support of the Bulk Power System (BPS).

+## Inverters
+ - S_rated: 180 kVA per phase
+ - P_rated: 150 kW per phase
+ - P_Out: 0.5*P_rated = 75kW per phase

+## Loads
+ Loads are 1/2 of that specified by the powerdata.csv file.

 ## Distribution System
 The distribution system is a slightly modified IEEE 13-bus system.
 For simplicity, the loads are all converted to wye connected, constant PQ, spot loads.
 The bus numbers have also been renumbered, the image shows the new bus numbers in bold with the old bus names also shown.
 To simulate the distributed load, a node is added between 1/4 the way down the line between 632 and 671 (2 and 6) having 2/3 of the total distributed load.
 1/3 of the distributed load is added to node 671 (6).
 See p.
 56 of "Distribution System Modeling and Analysis" by Kersting.